 Taking one quote from the Apple website: “A Mac offers a built-in firewall, doesn’t advertise its existence on the Net, and isn’t compromised within an hour of being turned on.”
 The implication here is that a PC would be compromised that quickly (otherwise this isn’t an argument in favour of choosing a Mac).

 This would seem to be supported by some research: there was a story in USA Today a couple of years ago about some “honeypot” Windows machines that were monitored for attacks.
-In particular, they tested a machine running Small Business Server 2003 (the same system I use on my server at home), and said: “To hijack the Windows Small Business Server, the attacker finagled his way into a function of the Windows operating system that allows file sharing between computers.
+In particular, they tested a machine running Small Business Server 2003, and said: “To hijack the Windows Small Business Server, the attacker finagled his way into a function of the Windows operating system that allows file sharing between computers.
 He then uploaded a program that gave him full control.”
 This sounds quite worrying, but how was it done?
 Susan Bradley investigated, and discovered two significant things.
 Firstly, the Administrator password for that machine was “password”.
 Secondly, the server had a single network card and no firewall.
 Nice.

 A related issue is the way that passwords are stored.
 As a general rule of thumb, a system should never store passwords in “plain text”.
 Instead, it would normally apply some kind of one-way function (aka hashing), and store the resulting values.
 For instance, if my password was “Apple”, this might get hashed to “123”, whereas if my password was “apple” then this might get hashed to “456”.
 In other words, a small difference in the original password will correspond to a large difference in the hash.
 The idea is that it’s very easy to get from the password to the hash, but pretty much impossible to go from the hash back to the password.
 When you log in to your computer, it will work out the hash for the password you typed, and then compare it to the stored hash; it doesn’t directly compare the password you typed to the correct password.